-Electroconvulsive Therapy (ECT) is a procedure where brief electrical current is used to stimulate the brain and induce a generalized seizure for therapeutic reasons.
-The Utah Administrative Code, R523-8-5, Psychosurgery and Electroshock Therapy Procedures for Children, Legal Authority, details the process and approval procedure for children, prior to having psychosurgery or electroshock therapy administered.
+Electroconvulsive Therapy (ECT) is a procedure where brief electrical current is used to stimulate the brain and cause a generalized seizure as part of a treatment plan.
+The Utah Administrative Code, R523-8-5, Psychosurgery and Electroshock Therapy Procedures for Children, Legal Authority, details the process and approval procedure for children, before psychosurgery or electroshock therapy is given.

 ECT Administrative Guideline and Forms

-The following forms are derived from Rule R523-8-5 and are to be used for any individual under the age of 18 who are:
+The following forms are taken from Rule R523-8-5 and are to be used for any individual under the age of 18 who are:

 • Recommended for ECT treatment and